 What does it Cost to Incorporate in Nevada?

 The cost for a Nevada LLC filing with the Nevada Secretary of State is $425.
-That includes $75 for the LLC filing fee, $200 for the initial Nevada State Business License and $150 for the initial list of Managers/members.
+That includes $75 for the LLC filing fee, $200 for the initial Nevada State Business License, and $150 for Managers/members’ initial list.
 The annual renewal fee is due by the end of the renewal month.
 If you formed a Nevada LLC in April of 2020, the renewal would be due by April 2021.
 The annual fee would be $350.
 If you don’t renew by the last day of the Nevada LLC formation month, your LLC will go into default status and be subject to a total of $175 in late fees ($100 late fee for the Nevada State Business License and $75 late fee for the Nevada Annual List of Managers/members).

 The proper IRS election must be filed after formation, which may include the 2553 S election for either the LLC or corporation or form 8832 to be filed for the Nevada LLC if you want it to be taxed as an S corporation also.
 NCP includes these IRS filings in their packages.

-You may also need a Nevada resale certificate and sales tax permit if you are selling products subject to Nevada sales tax.
+You may also need a Nevada resale certificate and sales tax permit to sell products subject to Nevada sales tax.
 NCP is also able to help you with these filings and recommends a sales tax firm to help with the Nevada sales tax remittance requirements.
 Learn more here, Nevada sales tax registrations.